swvanderlaan/vanderlaanlab/content/authors/timbezemer/_index.md

 user_groups:
   - "Alumni"
 ---
-Tim joined our lab as an intern to perform genome-wide association studies of atherosclerotic endophenotypes.
+Tim joined our lab as an intern to perform genome-wide association studies of atherosclerotic endophenotypes and worked as a research assistant in bioinformatics, among others working on the [GWASToolKit](https://github.com/swvanderlaan/GWASToolKit).
 He now works as a data scientist at Always Be Learning.